 Kathy is author of the book, "You Have to Say the Words" An Integrity-Based Approach for Tackling Tough Conversations and Maximizing Performance, which won a Royal Palm Literary Award from the Florida Writers Association.
 Her interactive training program based on the book has helped thousands of managers to improve their coaching skills and drive performance.
 Her articles on leadership and other personal development topics have been published in numerous magazines including the Insurance Journal.
 You can follow Kathy’s blog, Inspired Leadership, at www.CoachKathyRyan.com .

 Since his career began, Mr. Fisher focused on one vision: providing financial security to the client.
-The result was a successful 40-year career in Specialty Lines Insurance.
+The result was a successful 51-year career in Specialty Lines Insurance.
 In 1975, Mr. Fisher began his career on the service side, as an Independent E&O claims adjuster.
 In 1982, he bought the Company, continued with claims, while expanding the firm’s services to include qualitative claim auditing, risk management & loss control services, and acting as a TPA.
 In only 4 years, the annual billings increased by 400%.
 His claim auditing techniques and recommendations resulted in substantial client savings (including the SCRTD now known as the Los Angles MTA).
 Many Insurers and self-insureds adopted not only the performance standards raised in the audits but adopted his recommended Attorney Management Guidelines as a base, which are still in use today by many major insurers.

-In 1995, he formed what is now known as ELM insurance Brokers, a firm that has acted as an MGA and Wholesale Broker of Professional Liability Insurance and Specialty Lines.
+In 1995, he formed what was known as ELM insurance Brokers, a firm that has acted as an MGA and Wholesale Broker of Professional Liability Insurance and Specialty Lines.
 From nothing, the firm grew rapidly to a $30 Million dollar facility when sold in 2008.
-He has lectured extensively on professional liability issues since 1978 and authored over 64 articles in trade journals and periodicals.
-He is the author of BROKER BEWARE, Selling Real Estate within the Law.
+He has lectured extensively on professional liability issues since 1978 and authored over 80 articles in trade journals and periodicals.
+He is the author of BROKER BEWARE, Selling Real Estate within the Law, and Claims Made Insurance: The Policy That Changed the Industry.
+The Insurance Journal called it an “irreplaceable classic”.
 He designed a program to conduct on-site pre-underwriting risk management assessments of a clients' professional liability exposures.
 In 1993, he was elected to the Professional Liability Underwriting Society (PLUS) Board of Trustees.
 After serving in all Officer capacities, he was elected President in 1997.
+In 2019, PLUS bestowed him with the Founders Award for his lasting and outstanding contributions to PLUS.
 He remains a Special Materials Expert for several RPLU courses and is the Senior Technical Advisor for The Professional Liability Manual, first published by the International Risk Management Institute in 1990.
-He has taught over 100 CE classes and lectures.
+He has taught over 180 CE classes and lectures.
 He testifies regularly as an expert witness in cases dealing with the duties and obligations of professionals as well as on coverage and claims-made issues.
+Most recently, his Current company, Fisher Consulting Group, Inc. successfully applied for and received trademark status on his well known phrase “The Gotchya’s That’ll Getchya” ®.

 Nancy Germond is the Executive Director, Risk Management and Education, for the Independent Insurance Agents & Brokers of America, the “Big I.” She is located in Phoenix, Arizona.
 With almost four decades of risk management experience, her unique insights and abilities help businesses better understand and manage their risk.
 Nancy has authored scores of risk management-related articles, and white papers and has consulted and presented to public-sector and private-sector insurance organizations.
 She is a licensed P&C agent and adjuster.